dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/react-videos/index.md

 <input onChange={this.onInputChange} value="hi" />
 ```

 Now when you try the page, weird stuff happens.
 The field is now driven by the constant value of 'hi'.
-Not very helpful.
+Not very helpful. *Driven* means the values inside the component are given to it.
+In this case we are setting the *value* to always be `hi`.
 What should we change it to instead?
+State?

 ```javascript
 <input onChange={this.onInputChange} value={this.state.searchterm} />
 ```

 Now when you type the value displayed by the field is actually what is currently in the state.
 This is useful for a number of reasons, but primarily it means that the user sees exactly what the state is and React knows exactly what the input is at any point.
 You never have to search the DOM for the input field and yank the value, it is always in the state.
 In a more complicated example, say we forgot to `setState` in our `onChange` callback on a particular form field.
 If the field wasn't driven then you might not notice that your state wasn't recording that field and later on would have to debug missing values.
 This way the state of the component is authoritative and visible.
+Driven components are good - always drive input fields unless you have a good reason not too (no idea what that would be).

 🚀 Go ahead and delete the `<p> State value: {this.state.searchterm} </p>` line completely, we don't need it.

 Ok, at this point you have an app that displays a search bar, it is a driven field so it's value is always the value that is in the state.
 Now, lets add some fun stuff.